wp-plugins/wp-forecast/readme.txt

    you can see the mapping in en_US.po. there are also the letters N, S, W, E they stand for the winddirections and can be translates either.

-   there are different translations for the german language using different charsets. the defaukt de_DE uses UTF-8, de_DE-iso-8859-1 uses iso-8859-1 and de_DE-latin1 uses HTML entitites.
+   there are different translations for the german language using different charsets. the default de\_DE uses UTF-8, de\_DE-iso-8859-1 uses iso-8859-1 and de\_DE-latin1 uses HTML entitites.

-   to use a different as the defalult just rename the appropriate file to de_DE.po and de_DE.mo
+   to use a different as the default just rename the appropriate file to de\_DE.po and de\_DE.mo

+== Frequently Asked Questions ==
+= My smilies are gone?
+What's wrong? =

+Plase check and double check the path to your smiley directory.

+== Screenshots ==
+1. wp-forecast as a widget with two day forecast
+2. wp-forecast admin dialog
+3. wp-forecast in an iframe with a two day forecast

-== history ==
+== History ==
 2007-01-15 v0.1	   Initial beta release

 2007-05-17 v0.2    Fixed some incorrect XHTML code